Patryk27/domownik/README.md

 10. Run `php artisan migrate --seed`, wait for the application to prepare the database.

-11. Compile the rest of the assets (language files etc.): `php artisan assets:compile`.
+11. Compile the rest of the assets (language files etc.): `php artisan app:compile-assets`.

 12. You may now sign in using the common `admin` / `admin` credentials :-)